poetic/ember-cli-github-pages/README.md

 ### A note about Org and User Pages

 While in general, github repo pages will serve the content in the `gh-pages` branch, [org and user pages](https://help.github.com/articles/user-organization-and-project-pages/#user--organization-pages) serve content in the `master` branch.
+When using this addon to develop a Org or User page, edit your Ember Application on an alternate branch such as `ember`.
+Once you are ready to build the application and send to GitHub you can either:

-When using this addon, please remember to add the `--branch master` option to the `ember github-pages:commit` command
+* add the `--branch master` option to the `ember github-pages:commit` command
+* make the `gh-pages` branch on your local machine track the master branch on `origin` via the command:
+    ```
+    git branch --set-upstream gh-pages origin/master
+    ```

 ### Advanced Usage